Chapter Five: Design by Committee and an Epidemic

 The first three objections dealt with columns flanking passageways, peristyles, or serving in an uplifting pattern as a colonnade.
 Since Hallet, halved the cost of the building, his solution to objection one was to simplify Thornton's rather crowded central axis by eliminating the President's room, making the Conference room a perfect oval.
 In his March 1793 design, Hallet had the conference room with its inside "an exact sphere in imitation of the Pantheon," on the second floor above the vestibule.
 His cost cutting July plan likely did the same.
 Hawkins' "Rotunda" which Thornton would eventually call the "Vestibule" would thus be tucked under Conference room which would be topped with the dome.
 By squaring the two wings, two more of Thornton's problematic features would be eliminated.

 Jefferson's sophistry forgave his own and the president's initial enthusiasm for Thornton's design and took any notion of raking back $500 from Thornton off the table.
 He did not congratulate Hallet for his work.
 It became the "reformed plan" and Jefferson made it seem to be as much the committee's as it was Hallet's.
 He also faulted the court yard in the East Front, a major element of Hallet's design.
-By doing that, Jefferson saved the major element of Thornton's plan, the Rotunda.
-However, in 1811, in a letter to Latrobe, Jefferson seemed to claim the setting of the two legislative chambers as his own.
+However, Hallet still had a job.
+At the same time, Jefferson saved the major element of Thornton's plan, the Rotunda, and saved the reputation of a fellow amateur architect, who was somewhat of a walking encyclopedia and who he liked.
+However, a yellow fever epidemic sent them out of the city and Jefferson's leaving office a week or so after Thornton returned to Philadelphia kept them apart until late 1800.
+There is no evidence that after his meeting with the president on August 6, 1793, Jefferson had anything to do with the development of the city or designing and building the Capitol and President's house until April 1800.
+Then, in his capacity as vice president, he gave Thornton suggestions about seating arrangement in the Senate chamber.

 In a July 25 letter to the commissioners, the president enclosed Jefferson's letter, gave his own version of the meeting and his decision about the plan to be used.
 He noted that both builders brought by Thornton thought Hallet's objections valid.
 Carstairs "who appeared to have studied the matter with most attention, pronounced them irremidiable without an alteration in some parts of the plan...."
 But the president also opined that the plan decided upon preserved “the original ideas of Doctor Thornton."
 He put it this way: "The plan produced by Mr Hallett, altho’ preserving the original ideas of Doctor Thornton, and such as might upon the whole, be considered as his plan, was free from these objections."
 It was the plan the two builders "as practical Architects, would chuse to execute."
 Hallet's plan had an added advantage: "Besides which, you will see, that, in the opinion of those Gentlemen, the plan executed according to Mr Hallett’s ideas would not cost more than one half of what it would if executed according to Doctr Thornton’s."

 The crisis and its resolution did not get to the bottom of why the president and secretary of state were fooled by Thornton's design.
 While the setback seemed to stun Thornton enough to keep him from drawing another design for two years, by 1798 he hung an East elevation in his parlor and passed it off as his award winning design.
 It obviously wasn't his original design as it doesn't have the semi-circular projections at the north and south ends which in 1793 Thornton had insisted were "a grand and striking part of the composition which I should be very sorry to part with."
-Latrobe saw it and hailed it as one of the most notable design of the day, but he also noticed that "being simply pictorial, [it] could not claim dignity and consideration as an architectural composition."
-Thornton drew an exterior proportioned to please the eye, and not related precisely to the interior structure of the building.(14)
+In 1798, Latrobe saw what Thornton had in his parlor and described it in his diary as "one of the first designs of modern times," but he added "it is faulty in external details."
+When he has hired to build it, as Adolph Cluss put in it 1876, Latrobe saw that "being simply pictorial, [it] could not claim dignity and consideration as an architectural composition."
+Thornton drew an exterior proportioned to please the eye, and not related precisely to the interior structure of the building.(19)

 This etching on an 1818 map of city is now judged to be Thornton's original design.
 However, since Hallet had ridiculed Thornton's "semi circular projections at the ends" of the building, presumably they were in Thornton's original plan and eliminated by Hallet in his revision of it.
 On the other hand, since the 1818 engraving has the portico Hallet eliminated, it is obviously an engraving of a Thornton design,with the naked Hercules at the peak of the pediment.